 StarRC™ is the EDA industry’s gold standard for parasitic extraction.
-A key component of Synopsys Galaxy™ Implementation Platform, it provides a silicon-accurate and high-performance extraction solution for SoC, custom digital, analog/mixed-signal (AMS) and memory IC designs.
-StarRC offers modeling of advanced physical effects needed for leading-edge process technologies, including 20-nm, 14-nm and beyond.
+A key component of Synopsys’ Galaxy™ Design Platform, it provides a silicon accurate and high-performance extraction solution for SoC, custom digital, analog/mixed-signal and memory IC designs.
+StarRC offers modeling of physical effects for advanced process technologies, including FinFET technologies at 16 nm, 14 nm, 10 nm, 7 nm, and beyond.
 Its seamless integration with industry standard digital and custom implementation systems, timing, signal integrity, power, physical verification and circuit simulation flows delivers unmatched ease-of-use and productivity to speed design closure and signoff verification.

 - Download Datasheet

 Semiconductor process technology has been continually scaling down for the past four decades and the trend continues.
-Shrinking process geometries, combined with the use of new device structures and an increasing number of metal layers at each new process node, are introducing millions of new parasitic effects in designs.
+Shrinking process geometries, combined with the use of new device structures like FinFETs and an increasing number of metal layers at each new process node, are introducing millions of new parasitic effects in designs.
 In addition, soaring design sizes and complexities are increasing the sensitivity of circuits to parasitics due to the increasing impact on signal timing, noise and power.
-To ensure a successful silicon design and meet tape-out schedules, IC designers need an advanced parasitic extraction solution that delivers signoff accuracy and increased designer productivity.
-Furthermore, they need a solution that is versatile enough to manage the full design spectrum from custom digital/AMS to full-chip memory and SoC designs.
+To ensure a successful silicon design and meet tapeout schedules, IC designers need an advanced parasitic extraction solution that delivers signoff accuracy and increased designer productivity.
+Furthermore, they need a solution that is versatile enough to manage the full design spectrum from custom digital, analog/mixed-signal (AMS) to full-chip memory and SoC designs.

-Synopsys’ StarRC is the next-generation high-accuracy and high-performance parasitic extraction solution for digital and custom IC implementation and signoff verification (see Figure 1).
-Trusted by hundreds of semiconductor companies and proven in thousands of production designs, StarRC provides sub-femtoFarad-accurate technology for design at advanced process technologies.
+Synopsys’ StarRC is the proven high-accuracy and high-performance parasitic extraction solution for digital and custom IC implementation and signoff verification (Figure 1).
+Trusted by hundreds of semiconductor companies and used in thousands of production designs, StarRC provides sub-femtofarad-accurate technology for design at advanced process technologies.
 It achieves its high accuracy by performing detailed modeling of device and interconnect parasitic effects in nanometer process technologies.
-The advanced modeling and accuracy is complemented with the embedded Rapid3D technology for circuits that require even higher field solver accuracy.
+The advanced modeling and accuracy is complemented with the embedded Rapid3D field solver technology for circuits that require even higher accuracy.

-Figure 1: StarRC provides a next-generation parasitic extraction solution
+Figure 1: StarRC provides a parasitic extraction solution for gate-level and

 - Foundry gold standard for extraction accuracy with broadest qualification and adoption

-- High performance and capacity for gate and transistor-level extraction, including multi-core and simultaneous multi-corner extraction
+- High performance and capacity for gate and transistor-level extraction, enabled by multi-core distributed processing and simultaneous multi-corner extraction

-- Unified 3D fast field solver for critical net, IP, and custom circuit extraction
+- Unified Rapid3D fast field solver for critical net, IP, and custom circuit extraction

 - 3D-IC extraction solution for interposer and stacked die technologies

-- Integration with PrimeTime timing signoff, IC Compiler physical implementation, IC Validator physical verification, CustomSim circuit simulation, Galaxy Custom Designer and other third party implementation and custom design solutions for increased designer productivity
+- Integration with IC Validator physical verification, CustomSim circuit simulation, Galaxy Custom Designer and other third party implementation and custom design solutions for increased designer productivity

 Advanced Process Modeling

-At 20-nm, significant capacitance variation is introduced by doublepatterning, a fabrication strategy where metal lines on a single layer are created in two separate masking steps to achieve finer metal pitch.
-Misalignment between the patterns causes coupling capacitance between adjacent metal lines to increase in one direction and to decrease in another (see Figure 3a).
-StarRC models these capacitance variations with modified DTP process corners, thus ensuring that their effects are accurately accounted for.
-StarRC also supports “pre-coloring”, which allows designers to force the routing of specific critical nets to be on the same mask layer to remove this capacitance variation for even higher extraction accuracy.
-StarRC contains a full and flexible solution for precisely modeling the effects of double-patterning in designs at 20-nm and below.
+At 20nm, significant capacitance variation is introduced by double-patterning, a fabrication strategy where metal lines on a single layer are created in two separate masking steps to achieve finer metal pitch.
+Misalignment between the patterns causes coupling capacitance between adjacent metal lines to increase in one direction and to decrease in another (Figure 2a).
+StarRC models these capacitance variations with a novel modeling technique that ensures that these effects are accounted for accurately while preserving the existing signoff flows.

-Even more radical changes are introduced by FinFET transistor architecture at 14nm and below.
+Even more radical changes are introduced by 16nm/14nm FinFET transistor architecture.
 In contrast with planar transistors, FinFETs are able to achieve better control over the source-drain channel because the gate encloses the channel on three sides, resulting in higher mobility, greater drive strength, lower switching currents and lower leakage currents.
-But this multi-gate non-planar architecture also introduces more complex geometries and many new capacitive elements that must be accurately extracted due to their impact on circuit performance.
-StarRC uses uniquely detailed FinFET physical profile for 3D modeling of layout-dependent middle-end-of-line (MEOL) parasitic effects (see Figure 3b) for increased accuracy.
-Due to its advanced modeling solution, StarRC is the extraction tool of choice for foundries and IP developers to model new FinFET parasitic effects and ensure proper characterization of FinFET devices.
+But this multi-gate, non-planar architecture also introduces more complex co-vertical geometries and many new capacitive elements that must be accurately extracted due to their impact on circuit performance.
+StarRC uses a uniquely detailed FinFET physical profile derived from the QuickCap® field solver technology for 3D modeling of layout-dependent middle-end-of-line (MEOL) parasitic effects (Figure 2b) for increased accuracy.
+At 10nm and 7nm, new materials and geometries are being introduced to FinFETs to reduce operating voltage while improving transistor performance.
+Due to its advanced modeling solution, StarRC is the extraction tool of choice for foundries and IP developers to model new parasitic effects and ensure proper characterization of FinFET devices.

-StarRC also supports extraction for stacked die and silicon interposer 3D-IC technologies (see figure 4a and 4b)).
+StarRC also supports extraction for stacked die and silicon interposer 3D-IC technologies (Figure 3).
 StarRC extracts through-silicon vias (TSV) and substrates, TSV-TSV capacitive coupling, silicon interposers, micro-bump structures, and routing layers on each die.
 StarRC supports modeling substrates as either floating or grounded.
-StarRC’s extraction and modeling of through-silicon vias (TSV) and substrates through Synopsys’ Interconnect Technology File (ITF) has been qualified by several major foundries and is found in their 3D-IC reference flows.
+StarRC’s extraction and modeling of through-silicon vias and substrates through Synopsys’ Interconnect Technology Format (ITF) has been qualified by several major foundries and is found in their 3D-IC reference flows.

-Multicore processor hardware has become common due to the widespread need for higher productivity.
-A large majority of design jobs are run on compute farms consisting of multicore machines, and IC designers seek design tools that harness the full potential of their hardware network.
-StarRC’s multicore technology works seamlessly with popular commercial grid computing management software to maximize efficiency across multicore processors, as well as multi-processor compute farms, to take full advantage of available hardware.
-StarRC offers high performance per CPU core; for example, up to 6x scalability on 8 cores.
-In addition, StarRC multicore processing consists of easy-to-setup compute resource allocation, automated design partitioning to multiple cores, balanced load sharing, and automatic failure recovery for a superior fault-tolerant server environment.
+Multi-core processor hardware has become common due to the widespread need for higher productivity.
+A large majority of design jobs are run on compute farms consisting of multi-core machines, and IC designers seek design tools that harness the full potential of their hardware network.
+StarRC’s multi-core technology works seamlessly with popular commercial grid computing management software to maximize efficiency across multi-core processors, as well as multiprocessor compute farms, to take full advantage of available hardware.
+StarRC offers high performance per CPU core, with 12X scalability on 16 cores and over 20X on 32 cores.
+In addition, StarRC multi-core distributed processing provides easy-to-setup compute resource allocation, automated design partitioning to multiple cores, balanced load sharing, and automatic failure recovery for a superior fault-tolerant server environment.